-You, probably, remember the Girard-Perregaux Traveller Moon Phases and Large Date: that gorgeous wristwatch that the Swiss watchmaker has released back in March 2014.
+You, probably, remember the gorgeous Girard-Perregaux Traveller Moon Phases and Large Date that was released back in March 2014.
 If not, you should have: there are not so many timekeepers of this caliber that so delicately combine functionality with extreme refinement.

 While for many (including yours truly) a nice power reserve indicator is more important than a 24-hour GMT display (for me, it is a lot more difficult to remember the last time I wound up my watch than to hold in working memory time differentials between my home town and those four or five time zones that I am particularly interested in), I must admit that I would gladly trade it for such a nicely designed GMT indicator, especially if it is the one that goes with the Traveller John Harrison limited edition model that commemorates the 300th Anniversary of passing of the Longitude Act by the British Parliament with a rough map of Europe and the British islands painted in bright red color.

-To make using the complication a tad easier, the watch was equipped with a dedicated push-button at 4 o’clock that allows to manipulate the indicator in one hour increments.
-As usual when it comes to timekeepers of such a high pedigree, the pusher looks here as organic as it could possibly be.
+To make using the complication a tad easier, the watch was equipped with a dedicated push-button at 4 o’clock that allows manipulating the indicator in one-hour increments.
+As usual, when it comes to timekeepers of such a high pedigree, the pusher looks here as organic as it could possibly be.
 As does the screw-down setting crown that looks quite comfortable to operate.